BeauPrime/BeauPools/README.md

 # BeauPools

 **Current Version: 0.1.0**
-Updated 4 March 2019 | Changelog (Not yet available)
+Updated 5 April 2019 | Changelog (Not yet available)

 ## About
 BeauPools is an object pooling library for Unity.
 It contains both generic pools and a Unity-specific prefab pool, along with utilities for managing those prefab pools.